consensus-shipyard/lotus/scripts/ipc/README.md

 ```

 ### Troubleshooting the deployment
-If at ant point these scripts do not behave as expected, or you are running out of patience while they deploy and you want to check how they are doing, we suggest you:
+If at any point these scripts do not behave as expected, or you are running out of patience while they deploy and you want to check how they are doing, we suggest you:
+- Check for running containers using `docker ps`.
+You may use the listed container name instead of CONTAINER_ID in the steps below.
-- Listen to the logs of the underlying container through `dcoker logs -f <CONTAINER_ID>`
+- Listen to the logs of the underlying container through `docker logs -f <CONTAINER_ID>`
 - You attach to the container to interact with it.
 We multiplex the daemon and validator processes inside the container with `tmux` so you will have to trigger a bash in the container and attach to its tmux session to interact with it:
 ```
 # attach to container